All Episodes

 He's running this administration.

-And it is a breach of faith, and he is trying to rally his base.
+And he is trying to rally his base.

 So when you've got a member of Congress saying, what side are they on?

-You know a lot of other Americans are asking the same question.
+You know, a lot of other Americans are asking the same question.

 We'll take a timeout and continue right after this.